 The pop-off pressure affects the fuel/air mixture across the entire throttle range and is why it must be set correctly.
 Do not waste time rebuilding the carburetor without also checking the pop-pressure.
 Pilots might get lucky with just a rebuild but if there are problems, the gauge must be used.

-Note: While the pop-off and rest pressures are the same for the WG-8 and the WB-37 carburetors for all engines, the pop-off springs are NOT interchangeable between these models.
+Note: While the pop-off and rest pressures are close for the WG-8 and the WB-37 carburetors for all engines, the pop-off springs are NOT interchangeable between these models.
 You must use the pop-off spring that is specified for that specific carburetor model (WG-8 or WB-37).
 Using the incorrect pop-spring for your carburetor can burn up the engine.

 2. Watch the video Learn how to test the pop-off pressure by watching the Walbro carburetor service video.
 Be extremely careful with the pop-off gauge pump.
 Hard or fast pumping could damage the delicate valves inside the pump chamber.
 This is also why an air hose should never be used to

 3. General test Walbro recommends this complete pressure test of the system.
 You can find leaks, soft spots, sticking valves, and a plugged inlet filter screen, as well as measure the proper pop-off and re-seat pressures.
 The nice thing is that the carburetor does not have to be disassembled to do this test.
 If the carburetor is already disconnected from the fuel system, the pop-off gauge can be connected directly to the fuel inlet pipe on the carburetor.